aiguy804/pyterm/readme.md

 curently I am working on nano.py a text edditor based on the [gnu nano project](https://www.nano-editor.org) which is a preinstalled text editor in some linux distros

 ---
-### SimulationVsEmulation
+# SimulationVsEmulation
-this project is a simulator because it does not include actual programs from a gnu+linux  operating system; it only replicates the terminal.
+this project is a simulator, it does not include actual programs from a gnu+linux operating system; it only replicates the terminal.